MrZhengliang/mysql-connector-j/README.md

 ---------

+NOTE: JIA NOW SUPPORT MYSQL 5.7!!!
+THIS FIX IS NOW OBSOLETE!!!

 This fork provides hardfix.
 It was made to replace deprecated "storage_engine" variable to "default_storage_engine", so apps can work with MySQL 5.7 instead of throwing exception.

 My recent snapshot is /mysql-connector-java-5.1.38-SNAPSHOT-bin.jar